Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Money-back guarantee: Hostinger 30 days, Raff 14 days.
 Hostinger is the better choice on guarantee duration.

-Hostinger requires upfront payment for discounted rates (1, 12, 24, or 48 months).
+Hostinger requires upfront payment for discounted rates.
 Raff bills monthly with no upfront commitment requirement.

 The full feature matrix: